Bound state: Properties

-As finitely normalizable states must lie within the discrete part of the spectrum, bound states must lie within the discrete part.
-However, as Neumann and Wigner pointed out, a bound state can have its energy located in the continuum spectrum.
-In that case, bound states still are part of the discrete portion of the spectrum, but appear as Dirac masses in the spectral measure.
+As finitely normalizable states must lie within the pure point part of the spectrum, bound states must lie within the pure point part.
+However, as Neumann and Wigner pointed out, it is possible for the energy of a bound state to be located in the continuous part of the spectrum.
+This phenomenon is referred to as bound state in the continuum.